 Dinesh D'Souza.
 "What's So Great about Christianity." tothesource (September 25, 2007).

 Tothesource is a forum for integrating thinking and action within a moral framework that takes into account our contemporary situation.
 We will report the insights of cultural experts to the specific issues we face believing these sources will embolden people to greater faith and action.

-Dinesh D'Souza is the Robert and Karen Rishwain Fellow at the Hoover Institution at Stanford University.
-D'Souza has been called one of the "top young public-policy makers in the country" by Investor’s Business Daily.
-His areas of research include the economy and society, civil rights and affirmative action, cultural issues and politics, and higher education.
-Dinesh D'Souza's latest book is What's So Great About Christianity.
-He is also the author of: The Enemy at Home: The Cultural Left and Its Responsibility for 9/11, Letters to a Young Conservative, What's So Great about America, Illiberal Education: The Politics of Race and Sex on Campus; The End of Racism; Ronald Reagan: How an Ordinary Man Became an Extraordinary Leader; and The Virtue of Prosperity: Finding Values in an Age of Techno-Affluence.
+Dinesh D'Souza is an Indian-American political commentator, filmmaker.
+He is the author of Life After Death: The Evidence, What's So Great About Christianity, The Enemy at Home: The Cultural Left and Its Responsibility for 9/11, Letters to a Young Conservative, What's So Great about America, Illiberal Education: The Politics of Race and Sex on Campus; The End of Racism; Ronald Reagan: How an Ordinary Man Became an Extraordinary Leader; and The Virtue of Prosperity: Finding Values in an Age of Techno-Affluence.
 Dinesh D'Souza is on the Advisory Board of the Catholic Education Resource Center.
 Visit his website here.Copyright © 2007 tothesource

 back to top